-The benefit period begins the day you go into a hospital and ends when you haven't received any inpatient hospital care for 60 days in a row.
-If you go into a hospital after one benefit period has ended, a new benefit period begins.
+ends when you haven't received

+any inpatient hospital care for 60 days in a row.
+If you go into a hospital after one benefit period has ended, a new benefit period

-What you must pay when you Services that are covered for you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-Your cost-share for covered covered inpatient stay services during a non-covered inpatient stay are described If you have exhausted your inpatient mental health care or SNF benefits or if the throughout this chart. inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+What you must pay when you Services that are covered for you get these services Inpatient stay: Covered services received in a hospital or SNF during a Your cost-share for covered non-covered inpatient stay services during a non-covered If you have exhausted your inpatient mental health care or SNF benefits or if inpatient stay are described throughout this chart. the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Prior authorization and referral may be required. \$0 copay for plan-approved Meals: post-discharge Members are eligible to receive three nutritious, precooked frozen meals meals delivered each day at no cost for two weeks (42 maximum) after an overnight stay in the hospital or nursing facility, or following a surgery with an inpatient hospital stay.
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Prior authorization and referral may be required.
+Meals: post-discharge \$0 copay for plan-approved Members are eligible to receive three nutritious, precooked frozen meals meals. delivered each day at no cost for two weeks (42 maximum) after an overnight stay in the hospital or nursing facility, or following a surgery with an inpatient hospital stay.
 Maximum of two inpatient admissions per year.
 Prior authorization and referral may be required.
-Medical nutrition therapy There is no coinsurance, This benefit is for people with diabetes, renal (kidney) disease (but not on copayment, or deductible for dialysis), or after a kidney transplant when referred by your doctor. members eligible for Medicare-We cover 3 hours of one-on-one counseling services during your first year that covered medical nutrition you receive medical nutrition therapy services under Medicare (this includes our therapy services. plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+Medical nutrition therapy There is no coinsurance, This benefit is for people with diabetes, renal (kidney) disease (but not on copayment, or deductible for dialysis), or after a kidney transplant when referred by your doctor. members eligible for Medicare-We cover 3 hours of one-on-one counseling services during your first year that covered medical nutrition therapy you receive medical nutrition therapy services under Medicare (this includes services. our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
 A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.
+Prior authorization and referral may be required.